nhsconnect/ITK3-Messaging-Distribution/index.md

 # Resource Roadmap #

-The [ITK3 Distribution journey](overview_message_journey.html) outlines the development roadmap for FHIR Messaging using the ITK3 Distribution component outlined messaging within this site.
+The [ITK3 Messaging Distribution journey](overview_message_journey.html) outlines the development roadmap for FHIR Messaging using the ITK3 Messaging Distribution component outlined messaging within this site.
 Note: This roadmap would include components from other NHS Digital specifications for example Transfer OF Care Document Profiles, CareConnect profiles etc.

 <img src="images/roadmap/messaging_roadmap-online.png" style="width:100%;max-width: 100%;">